Pryor Field Regional Airport, Decatur, AL

 Pryor Field is home to the Learjet John Aviation flight school and is right next to Calhoun Community College.
-The airport is just a few miles north of the Tennessee River, and the closest hotel would be the DoubleTree at 4.3 miles away.
+The airport is just a few miles north of the Tennessee River, and the closest hotel is the DoubleTree at 4.3 miles away.

-The Pryor Field Authority announced the first-ever North Alabama Airfest for June 10 and 11 of 2023, this has now become an annual event, usually in September.
-It is the only Alabama ar show at a public use airport.
-On January 30th 2025, this field celebrated it’s 85th anniversary.
+The Pryor Field Authority announced the first-ever North Alabama Airfest for June 10 and 11, 2023.
+This has now become an annual event, usually in September.
+It is the only Alabama air show at a public-use airport.
+On January 30th 2025, this field celebrated its 85th anniversary.

 There are courtesy crew cars along with crew shuttle transportation.
-If you are going further afield, Enterprise has an office in Decatur and they will, of coarse, pick you up.
-Both Avis Rent a Car and Budget are available through the Huntsville airport about 12 miles away.
+If you are going further afield, Enterprise has an office in Decatur, and they will, of course, pick you up.
+Both Avis Rent a Car and Budget are available through the Huntsville airport, about 12 miles away.
 Only 8 nautical miles if you’re making short hops with wings.

 Where to go for the Finer Things!